opentargets/platform-etl-openfda-faers/README.md

 The openFDA drug adverse event API returns data that has been collected from the FDA Adverse Event Reporting System (FAERS), a database that contains information on adverse event and medication error reports submitted to FDA.

+This project should be run as a Spark job to generate aggregate outputs of adverse drug events.

 ### Summary

 1. Download the OpenFDA "FAERS" [data](https://open.fda.gov/apis/drug/event/download/) (~ 1000 files - May 2020)

-2. Pre-processing of this data using [platformDataProcessFDA.sc](https://github.com/opentargets/platform-etl-openfda-faers/blob/master/platformDataProcessFDA.sc) scala script:
+2. __Stage 1:__ Pre-processing of this data (OpenFdaEtl.scala):
      - Filtering:
         - Only reports submitted by health professionals (*primarysource.qualification* in (1,2,3)).
         - Exclude reports that resulted in death (no entries with *seriousnessdeath*=1).